Delta elite status 2021 review — plus a generous status extension due to COVID-19

 - Waived award redeposit and reissue fees

-- 1 Choice Benefit of a Sky Club membership, 4 regional upgrade certificates, 20,000 bonus miles, gift card, or ability to gift Silver elite status
+- 1 Choice Benefit of a Sky Club membership, four regional upgrade certificates, 20,000 bonus miles, gift card or the ability to gift Silver elite status

-Most notably at this level, you can select a Choice Benefit, including unlimited access to the Sky Club lounges every time you fly, or upgrades regionally.
+At this level, you can select a Choice Benefit, including unlimited access to the Sky Club lounges every time you fly or regional upgrades.

-Your First Class upgrades will clear a full business week before you fly.
-And no worries if you need to cancel an award ticket, because there are NO fees any more.
+Your first-class upgrades will clear a full business week before you fly and you don’t have to worry if you need to cancel an award ticket because there are no fees.

-You’ve done it – Delta’s highest tier!
-You’ve flown with Delta a LOT, and they’re happy to reward you for all that flying.
+This is Delta’s highest tier.
+You’ve flown with Delta a lot, and they’re happy to reward you for all that flying.
 You’ll get everything mentioned before, and these extras:

-- 11 Delta miles per $1 spent on Delta flights
+- 11 Delta miles per dollar spent on Delta flights

-- First Class upgrades – 5 days before departure with highest Priority boarding
+- First-class upgrades — Five days before departure with highest priority boarding

-- 3 Choice Benefits of a Sky Club membership, 4 global OR 8 regional OR 2 global and 4 regional upgrade certificates, 25,000 bonus miles, gift card, or ability to gift Gold elite status
+- 3 Choice Benefits of a Sky Club membership, four global upgrade certificates or eight regional upgrade certificates or two global and four regional upgrade certificates, 25,000 bonus miles, gift card or the ability to gift Gold elite status

 - Free CLEAR membership

-By this time, you’ve spent seemingly countless hours on Delta planes, and spent a lot of money on flights (or on a Delta credit card).
-You’ll now get 11 Delta miles per $1 spent on Delta flights, the highest priority boarding every time you fly, and 3 Choice Benefits.
+If you’re at Diamond status, you’ve spent many hours on Delta planes and spent a lot of money on flights (or on a Delta credit card).
+You’ll now get 11 Delta miles per dollar spent on Delta flights, the highest priority boarding every time you fly, and three Choice Benefits.
 Delta will even throw in a free CLEAR membership to help you get through participating airports a little faster.

-And while earning status is a personal decision, I’d say it’s worthwhile if:
+Although earning status is a personal decision, it’s worthwhile if:

 - Your travel is reimbursed or covered by your employer

-- Delta’s routes and service matches your needs
+- Delta’s routes and service match your needs

 - You find the perks useful and money-saving